 Published on August 10th, 2017 | by Contributing Author0

-HTML & CSS: Email Coding Concepts
+HTML & CSS: Email coding concepts

-If you are brand new to coding altogether, here’s what you need to know about HTML and CSS:
+If you are brand-new to coding altogether, here’s what you need to know about HTML and CSS:

 CSS is a language that affects the presentation of your content.
 Using CSS, you can assign styles to HTML elements.
 CSS stands for Cascading Style Sheet.
 The word cascade is significant because style declarations, or rules, will be honored by order of appearance.
 If you make two declarations for the same element, the latter will be honored because it overwrites what comes before it.